valentinritz/dotfiles/userstyles/README.md

 Some of theses userstyles can be found on [my userstyle page](http://userstyles.org/users/88360).
 Check them out ;)

 ##LessChrome
-LessChrome.css is an userstyle that hides the locationbar for Firefox Australis.
-I use it as a replacement of [LessChrome HD](https://addons.mozilla.org/fr/firefox/addon/prospector-lessChrome-HD/)
+Hides the locationbar.
+The css code is a rewamp of this addons : [Australis Slimmr](https://addons.mozilla.org/fr/firefox/addon/australis-slimmr/)

 ##Reddit
 ![Reddit](http://gniii.org/file/reddit.png)